alwentiu/exposure_notification/README.md

 ```bash
 # grep -B 8 -A 2 "(0xfd6f)" hcitrace.txt > en.txt
 ```
 This will produce a file en.txt containing only HCI events related to the EN scan responses.
 You may need to change the parameters '-B 8' (this will print the 8 lines before the matching line) and '-A 2' (this will print the two lines after the matching line) depending on the output format of your HCI scan.
-Here's an example of a scan result for my setup:
+Here's an example of a scan result for our setup:
   ````
   > HCI Event: LE Meta Event (0x3e) plen 40            #208704 [hci0] 3365.683786
       LE Advertising Report (0x02)